-I realized after shooting my last video titled “12 symptoms of Low thyroid that indicate the need for a full Complete Thyroid panel” that there was just to much information I didn’t get a chance to talk about
+I realized after shooting my last video titled “12 symptoms of Low thyroid that indicate the need for a full Complete Thyroid panel” that there was just to much information that I didn’t get a chance to talk about

 So, in today’s video I wanted to dive into some of these areas.
 There are 4 main things I want to review with you today.